apache/infrastructure-website/content/blog/1_million_commits_and_still.md

 layout: post
-title: 1 million commits and still going strong.
+title: 1 million commits and still going strong
 date: '2010-09-23T11:55:55+00:00'
 permalink: 1_million_commits_and_still

 <p>Yesterday, the main ASF SVN code repository passed the 1 million commit mark.
-Shortly thereafter one of the ASF members enquired as to how he could best grab the svn log entries for all of these commits.
-As always there were a bunch of useful replies, but they were all set to take quite some time; mainly because if anyone just simply runs</p>
+Shortly thereafter one of the ASF members enquired as to how he could best grab the SVN log entries for all of these commits.
+As always, there were a bunch of useful replies, but they were all set to take quite some time; mainly because if anyone just simply runs</p>

 <pre>svn log http://svn.apache.org/repos/asf -r1:1000000 </pre>